 I remember that I saw Rev playing with Michael Schenker a couple of times back in the days.

 Yeah, he was with him for a while.

 THE OLD STUFF

-Okay, it seems that we are going to hear a lot about Steelheart in the near future.
+Okay, it seems that we are going to hear a lot about Steelheart shortly.
 Do you have any plans to re-release any of the old stuff as well?

-You’re talking about box set or something like that?
+You’re talking about a box set or something like that?

-Yeah, because what we had – I mean, we have TANGLED IN RAINS which is been out of print for a while and it is ridiculous because there’s a lot of great songs in there.
+Yeah, because of what we had – I mean, we have TANGLED IN RAINS, which has been out of print for a while, and it is ridiculous because there are many great songs in there.
 I feel that album hasn’t even come alive yet as it should be?